deepashrisaraf/Shannon_entropy_biphase/README.md

-# Shannon_entropy_biphase
+# Shannon entropy-Biphasic system
-Shannon entropy of a biphasic system using GROMACS structure files exctracted over the trajectory
+Python script to calculate the Shannon entropy of a biphasic system using GROMACS structure files exctracted over the trajectory.